mgrechanik/gridviewfilterfix/README.md

 ```

-## Similar problems with GridView and Bootstrap 4 / 5
+## Similar problems with Forms or GridView and Bootstrap 4 / 5

 #### Paginator does not look good  <span id="paginator problem"></span>